zalando-stups/documentation/user-guide/local-setup.rst

 OS X users may need to set their locale environment to UTF-8::

-    # You can put these two commands in your local shell initialization script, e.g. ~/.bashrc or ~/.zhsrc
+    # You can put these two commands in your local shell initialization script
+    # e.g. ~/.bashrc or ~/.zhsrc
     export LC_ALL=en_US.utf-8
     export LANG=en_US.utf-8